Register your company in Hong Kong with our Special Anniversary discount!

 Tax

-There is currently a corporate tax rate of 16.5% on every business in Hong Kong.
+Businesses in Hong Kong pay a corporate tax rate of 16.5% on profits earned within Hong Kong.

 Social Security

-All employees and employers in Hong Kong must contribute to the Mandatory Provident Fund (MPF), a pension fund put in place by the government.
+All employees and employers in Hong Kong must contribute to the Mandatory Provident Fund (MPF), a pension fund put in place by the Hong Kong government.

 The MPF applies to all employees in Hong Kong who have a contract of employment of more than 60 days and all self-employed people between the ages of 18 and 65.